jasminealmassri/TriviaHunt/README.md

 When a question is answered incorrectly it is re-shuffled into the queue.
 The game ends when all questions are answered correctly or all clues are given.

+This program will save progress for an unfinished game.
+If the program is closed it will give an option to start from last progress.

 ### <ins>Technical details:</ins>

 Language: C++<br/>